mitchpaulus/excelchop/helptext.md

 once it reaches a row in which all the values are empty or whitespace.

-The default delimiter is a tab character and output records are separated by a unix newline. excelchop also removes any newline characters within a field.
+The default delimiter is a tab character and output records are separated by a Unix newline. excelchop also removes any newline characters within a field.